-Ensuring you have the right level of insurance for your nightclub can be a gruelling process, especially if you are going it alone.
-If you want some support and advise on the level of cover that is appropriate for you specific business, not a generic example, then get in touch with our insurance specialists who work on your behalf to get the best quality cover at the best prices.
+Ensuring you have the right level of insurance for your nightclub can be a time consuming and complex.
+We offer support and advice on the level of cover that is appropriate for you specific business, not a generic example, then get in touch with our insurance specialists who work on your behalf to get the best quality cover at the best prices.
+We have access to specific leisure markets who understand the industry and rate their policies accordingly.

 It is our responsibility to ask you questions and get to know you business so we can disclose this information to your potential insurer, then when/if you need to claim you can rest assured that the insurance company can not back out of a payment because of something you missed in the small print or failed to disclose at the point in which you took out the cover.